-From a review of the literature on the variables affecting moral development, the information relevant to the present study are:
+From a review of the literature on the variables affecting moral development, it has been found that:

-1. Socio-economic status affects moral development insofar as it shapes the values of parents and identifies the cues they respond to in their interactions with their children.

-2. Findings are ambiguous as to whether there are sex differences in moral development although there is evidence that girls are more punitive (more inclined towards retributive forms of punishment) than boys.

-3. Age is found to be significantly related to moral development with younger children emphasizing objectivity and older children emphasizing subjectivity.
+- 1. Socioeconomic status affects moral development insofar as it shapes the values of parents and identifies the cues they respond to in their interactions with their children. - 2.
+Findings are ambiguous as to whether there are sex differences in moral development although there is evidence that girls are more punitive (more inclined towards retributive forms of punishment) than boys. - 3.
+Age is found to be significantly related to moral development with younger children emphasizing objectivity and older children emphasizing subjectivity.
 Younger children also tend towards retributive forms of punishment.
 However, more recent studies have found that intentionality occurs much earlier than previously thought and that children may be trained to make more mature moral judgments even at an early age.